beeldengeluid/linkedtv-editortool/docs/INSTALL.md

 sudo npm install -g grunt-init
 ```

--* create a package.json file and copy it to the [linkedtv-et-v2]/web directory *-
+Create a `package.json` file and copy it to the [YOUR_INSTALL_DIR]/web directory

 ```
 npm init
 ```

--* install grunt modules (in the same dir as package.json) *-
+Install grunt modules (in the same dir as package.json)

 (Read: https://github.com/gruntjs/grunt-contrib-concat)